gate-computer/gate/README.md

   - **gate-server**:
     Standalone web server which can serve the public or require authentication.

-  - **gate-runtimed**:
+  - **gate-runtime**:
-    For optionally preconfiguring the execution environment, e.g. as a system service.
+    For optionally preconfiguring the execution environment for daemon/server, e.g. as a system service.

 See the complete [list of Go packages](https://godoc.org/gate.computer/gate).